 The Offer Letter

-To ensure consistency in the application of employment laws, as well as University guidelines, all schools and departments should use the template offer letters that are posted on the HR website.
+To ensure consistency in the application of employment laws and University guidelines, all schools and departments should use the template offer letters in TalentLink.
 The templates are provided for the different employment categories defined in this guide and contain required statements and information.
 They also reference information specific to the different collective bargaining agreements.
 Offer letters created by a school or department must be approved by the HR client manager before they can be used.

 Following the acceptance of the offer by the finalist, the hiring manager will need to notify the other applicants interviewed of their status.
 It is the responsibility of the hiring manager to contact all applicants interviewed by the department to inform them of the hiring decision.
 Applicants not interviewed will be notified through TalentLink as to the filled status of a posting for which they applied.